 claims of large velocities are often doubtful.

 transient phenomenon is hard to assess well.

-- For these reasons, objective evidence based on, e.g. radar
+- For these reasons, objective evidence is preferred, based

 - But there has been precious little high quality, objective

 evidence concerning UFO's in the last 60 years.

 - "Have you noticed since everyone has a camcorder these days no